Tencent/tgfx/android/README.md

-# Hello2D-iOS
+# Hello2D-Android

-A minimal project that demonstrates how to integrate the tgfx library into your iOS project.
+A minimal project that demonstrates how to integrate the tgfx library into your Android project.

 ## Prerequisites